bitfinexcom/dazaar/docs/protocol.md

-If so, S generates a re-keyed Hypercore, HC', from HC and forwards the Hypercore key of HC' to B. If B has previously contacted S, then it should not make a new re-keyed Hypercore but instead re-use the keypair from the previous interaction, so that B does not have to redownload the full data set again.
+If so, S generates a re-keyed Hypercore, HC', from HC and forwards the Hypercore key of HC' to B. If B has previously contacted S, then it should not make a new re-keyed Hypercore but instead re-use the key pair from the previous interaction, so that B does not have to re-download the full data set again.

 It sends back the key of HC' using by sending the following Protocol Buffers schema